This is a review of the Nemo Hornet Tent 2023.

-The Nemo Hornet footprint is somewhat useless and a waist of money.
+The Nemo Hornet footprint is somewhat useless and a waste of money.
 It is not the correct size and is awkward to use.
 It is excess weight and does not perform as well as it should.

 Cost vs Value

-The Nemo Hornet 2 Person Tent is not the cheapest tent but the compromise between cost, weight, durability and value seems to point to this tent being good value.
+The Nemo Hornet 2-Person Tent is not the cheapest tent but the compromise between cost, weight, durability, and value seems to point to this tent being good value.
 If looked after the tent will last you a very long time.

 Most people will buy the Nemo Hornet Tent and use it much less than myself.
-If you are after a lightweight, well made then for thru hiking or backpacking then this tent ticks all the boxes.
+If you are after a lightweight, well made then for thru-hiking or backpacking then this tent ticks all the boxes.